Chichesters Templeton Sources Farms & Cottages Families Contact Links

 In 1841 Sarah Veysey was a servant, aged about 20, in the household of Henry Martin at Cleave.

-Another George Veysey, given as from Cruwys Morchard, was buried in Templeton on 5 Jul 1829, aged 75 so he would have been born in 1754 and was perhaps also related.
+Another George Veysey, from Cruwys Morchard, was buried in Templeton on 5 Jul 1829, aged 75 so he would have been born in 1754 and was perhaps also related.

 Thomas Voysey married Elizabeth Berry on 11 Jul 1754 in Templeton.
 Then on 20 Dec 1768 a Sarah Berry married a William Hooper in Templeton.
 The two girls were perhaps related.